All Episodes

 You really can't.

-And because you've had these draconian shutdowns in California, but you didn't have them in Florida, and Florida did it a heck of a lot better.
+Because you've had these draconian shutdowns in California, but you didn't have them in Florida.

-And they never had any restrictions.
+And she never had any restrictions.

 Follow the recommendations.